Cloyce Box: Professional career

-Business career and later years
+Business career and later life

-After retiring from football, he had a long career in business.
+After retiring from football, Box had a long career in business.
 He began in 1954 as an assistant manager in the Dallas office of the George A. Fuller Company, eventually serving as chairman of the board.
-He became president of the Oklahoma Cement Company and president and chairman of OKC Corporation, which later became known as the Box Energy Corporation.
+Box became president of the Oklahoma Cement Company and president and chairman of OKC Corporation, which later became known as the Box Energy Corporation.

 Box later partnered with world renowned real estate developer Trammel Crow to form the BoxCrow Cement Company.
 By 1986, BoxCrow had invested $177 million ($420 million in 2020) to construct a modern, 1 million ton per-year Portland cement production plant in Midlothian, Texas just south of the Dallas-Fort Worth metroplex.
 The Midlothian plant is currently owned and operated by LafargeHolcim and has since expanded to produce over 2 million tons of cement per year.

-He also served as chairman of the board of regents for West Texas State University and the Texas Board of Penal Corrections.
+Box also served as chairman of the board of regents for West Texas State University and the Texas Board of Penal Corrections.
 Box was also inducted into the West Texas State University Business Hall of Fame.
 His Cloyce Box Ranch was used as the original Southfork Ranch for the mini-series that became the first season of the television series Dallas.

 In 1982, Box hosted a reunion for his 1952 Lions teammates at the site of Super Bowl XVI.
-At the time, the 1952 Lions were the last championship team that didn't receive a ring, so Box presented each of his teammates with championship rings that he paid for personally.
+At the time, the 1952 Lions were the last championship team that had not received a ring, so Box presented each of his teammates with championship rings that he paid for personally.
 That same winter, he established a trust fund for the purpose of helping former NFL players experiencing financial difficulty by contributing $1 million ($2.7 million in 2020) of his own money.